-This image was taken on a 10 megapixel camera.
+I photographed this image on a 10 megapixel camera.
 (Side note – I have no idea why I keep some of the photos I do.
 I captured this in 2008 on a Nikon D80!)

 Resolution and camera megapixels

-The number of pixels, or pixel count, determines the resolution.
-There are 3 different types of resolution:
+The number of pixels, also known as pixel count, determines resolution and you’ll have come across the 3 different types of resolution.
+They are:

-- Image resolution (as discussed) – the number of horizontal or vertical pixels of an image
+- Image resolution (as discussed) – the number of horizontal and vertical pixels of an image

 - Screen resolution – the number of pixels per inch (PPI) to give resolutions of 720p, 1080p 4K etc